benlk/columbus-regional-rail/_lines/airport-people-mover.md

 Automated People Movers are, generally speaking, small trains running on dedicated concrete guideways.
 They run without drivers in fully automated systems, with platform screen doors.
 [They're all over the place in US airports](https://en.wikipedia.org/wiki/List_of_airport_people_mover_systems), including [Chicago](https://en.wikipedia.org/wiki/Airport_Transit_System), [Los Angeles](https://en.wikipedia.org/wiki/LAX_Automated_People_Mover), [Phoenix](https://en.wikipedia.org/wiki/PHX_Sky_Train), [Tampa](https://en.wikipedia.org/wiki/Tampa_International_Airport_People_Movers), [San Francisco](https://en.wikipedia.org/wiki/AirTrain_(San_Francisco_International_Airport)), [Atlanta](https://en.wikipedia.org/wiki/ATL_SkyTrain), [JFK](https://en.wikipedia.org/wiki/AirTrain_JFK), and .... you get the point.
 This technology is proven in airport contexts.

-The same vehicles are used to provide transit services [in Miami](https://en.wikipedia.org/wiki/Metromover), [Detroit](https://en.wikipedia.org/wiki/Detroit_People_Mover), [Tokyo](https://en.wikipedia.org/wiki/Yurikamome), [Tokyo](https://en.wikipedia.org/wiki/Nippori-Toneri_Liner), [Taiwan](https://en.wikipedia.org/wiki/Wenhu_line), ... and many, many more locations.
-Automated trains are proven tech, with off-the-shelf solutions available from several manufacturers: [Alstom Inovia](https://en.wikipedia.org/wiki/Alstom_Innovia), [Mitsubishi Crystal Mover](https://en.wikipedia.org/wiki/Crystal_Mover),

-Columbus follow Los Angeles' example.
+Columbus should follow the example of Los Angeles.
 Columbus' airport peoplemover should extend to the nearest local hotspot: Downtown Columbus.
 Such a system isn't just for airline passengers and convention-goers: stops along 670 would serve employers, schools, and neighborhoods east of Downtown.

+These same vehicles are used to provide general transit services [in Miami](https://en.wikipedia.org/wiki/Metromover), [Detroit](https://en.wikipedia.org/wiki/Detroit_People_Mover), [Tokyo](https://en.wikipedia.org/wiki/Yurikamome), [elsewhere in Tokyo](https://en.wikipedia.org/wiki/Nippori-Toneri_Liner), [Taiwan](https://en.wikipedia.org/wiki/Wenhu_line), ... and many, many more locations.
+Automated trains are proven tech, with off-the-shelf solutions available from several manufacturers: [Alstom Inovia](https://en.wikipedia.org/wiki/Alstom_Innovia), [Mitsubishi Crystal Mover](https://en.wikipedia.org/wiki/Crystal_Mover), and others.
+It's not just for airports, it's for the rest of the city, too.

-By using automated people movers, Columbus would gain affordable, high-frequency, 24/7 service with self-driving vehicles on a dedicated track.
+By using automated people movers, Columbus would gain affordable, high-frequency, 24/7 transit service with self-driving vehicles on a dedicated track.
 LAX has a train every two minutes during peak hours, and automated people movers are used in several international metro systems.
+It's nothing exceptional.
+It's the way of the future, and it's already here.

 Why this tech, and why now?

 In 2022, the Columbus Regional Airport Authority [began designing a new terminal building](https://flycolumbus.com/at-port-columbus/terminal-modernization-program) for John Glenn International Airport.
-This redesign presents a perfect opportunity to build an automated people mover connecting the airport to Downtown.
+This redesign presents a perfect opportunity to build an automated connection from the airport to Downtown.
 Our peer cities have equivalent transit connections.
 It's time for Columbus to catch up.

 ### Ridership